adambaumeister/azure-vmseries-terraform/docs/panorama.md

 |  10.0.0.0/8| 10.110.0.1   |   Route to the Azure internal networks   |
 |  168.63.129.16/32 | 10.110.0.1   |   LB health probe IP address on PRIVATE interface  |

- Configure the following routes in the outbound template;
+ Configure the following routes in the inbound template;

  | Destination     | Next Hop     | Description     |
 | :------------- | :----------: | -----------: |